KerronKing/budget-tracker/README.md

 * Open the terminal and clone the repo
 * Launch the rails server (with the 'rails s' command)
-* cd into the 'client' folder and launch the UI with 'npm start'
+* launch the UI with 'npm start'

 ## Contributing